 CATS has been developed to educate and train novice drivers to drive safely on urban and rural roads.
 The road designs are fully customized and can be adjusted to meet the stated situational requirements.
 The system can be programmed to simulate a variety of high-risk driving scenarios.
 Extensive driver and vehicle data can be collected and analyzed within the virtual driving simulator.
 CATS is also a portable automotive simulator, which individuals can download and use at home instead of going to a remote location if the required interface hardware exists.

-The IGRSS Child Passenger Safety (CPS) program began in 2001 and to date has conducted more than 4,000 child safety seat inspections and installations and has educated more than 15,000 adults and children at permanent and mobile CPS inspection sites across Upstate South Carolina.
-Staffed by a nationally certified CPS technician-instructor, the IGRSS CPS program continues to assist families travel safely with their precious cargo as well as to conduct educational and certification programming.
-To schedule an appointment on the Clemson campus to inspect your child's safety seat or to learn more about educational programs, please call 864-656-6876.
+Vehicle crashes remain the number one killer of children 1 to 12 years old in the United States despite advances in vehicle and safety seat design and stronger legislation regarding seat use.
+The IGRSS Child Passenger Safety (CPS) program began in 2001 and to date has conducted more than 4,000 child safety seat inspections and installations.
+Additionally, institute faculty and staff have educated more than 15,000 adults and children at permanent and mobile CPS inspection sites across Upstate South Carolina, which was staffed by a nationally certified CPS technician-instructor.
+Undergraduate students and graduate students from Clemson University have also been involved in experiential learning opportunities in the IGRSS CPS program which was established to assist families to travel safely with their precious cargo as well as to conduct educational and certification programming.

 Alcohol consumption, binge drinking and driving under the influence on college campuses are on the rise across the country.
 A significant percentage of young drivers are involved in alcohol-related traffic crashes and are twice as likely as adult drivers to be in fatal crashes.
 College life supports an atmosphere of freedom of movement and an increased opportunity to consume alcohol.
 The problems contributing to the high crash rates of young people include risk taking, drinking and driving, poor driving judgments, faulty decision making, inexperience and peer pressure, and driving during nighttime and high-risk hours.